Koha-Community/kohadocs/en/source/00_intro.rst

 with the developer documentation: http://wiki.koha-community.org

-When working in the Koha staff client it is strongly recommended that you use the Firefox browser.
-Koha's staff client is not supported in Internet Explorer and has not yet been fully optimized for Google Chrome.
+When working in the Koha staff client it is strongly recommended that you use an up-to-date version of either Mozilla Firefox or Google Chrome.
+Koha's staff client may not work well in Microsoft Internet Explorer, especially older versions.

 .. _using-this-manual-label: